Respiratory system complications

 - Blocked bile duct.
 The tube that carries bile from your liver and gallbladder to your small intestine may become blocked and inflamed, leading to liver problems and sometimes gallstones.

-- Intussusception.
+- Intestinal obstruction.
+Intestinal obstruction can occur at any age.
 Children with cystic fibrosis are at higher risk of intussusception, a condition in which a section of the intestines folds in on itself like an accordion.
-The result is bowel obstruction, an emergency that requires immediate treatment.

 Reproductive system complications